How to Backdoor Consistency Models?: Methods and Algorithms

 We propose that the backdoor training loss function be defined as

-where $\mathbf{x}'_{n+1}=\mathbf{x}'+t_{n+1}\mathbf{R}+t_{n+1}\boldsymbol{\epsilon}$, $\mathbf{x}'_n=\mathbf{x}'+t_n\mathbf{R}+t_n\boldsymbol{\epsilon}$, and other symbols are defined in Eq. \ref{eq:loss}.
+where $\mathbf{x}'_{n+1}=\mathbf{x}'+t_{n+1}\mathbf{R}+t_{n+1}\boldsymbol{\epsilon}$, $\mathbf{x}'_n=\mathbf{x}'+t_n\mathbf{R}+t_n\boldsymbol{\epsilon}$, and other symbols are defined in Eq. (\ref{eq:loss}).

-During the consistency model training, we sample the two adjacent times $t_{n+1}$ and $t_{n}$ as suggested in \cite{geng2024consistencymodelseasy}.
+During the consistency model training, the two adjacent times $t_{n+1}$ and $t_{n}$ are sampled as suggested in \cite{geng2024consistencymodelseasy}.
 Specifically, $t_{n+1}$ is sampled from a distribution $p(t)\sim\mathrm{LogNormal}(\mu,\sigma)$, while $t_n$ is sampled from a mapping function $p(r|t)$.
 Initially, $r=0$; As training progresses, $\frac{r}{t}\rightarrow1$.
 Readers are referred to \cite{geng2024consistencymodelseasy} for detailed parameter settings and the mapping function designs.
 The backdoor training algorithm is summarized in Algorithm \ref{alg:training}.